35percent/cayman-blog/_posts/2017-10-30-our-aylesbury.md

 layout: post
 title: "Forced out by regeneration"
 ---
 We are the Aylesbury estate regeneration's forgotten people.
-The regeneration has forgotten us and we are being [forced out with derisory compensation offers](http://heygatewashome.org/img/SNWolverton.pdf) under [compulsory purchase](http://heygatewashome.org/img/SouthwarkNews9July2014.pdf).
+The regeneration is [forcing us out with derisory compensation offers](http://heygatewashome.org/img/SNWolverton.pdf) using [compulsory purchase orders](http://heygatewashome.org/img/SouthwarkNews9July2014.pdf).

 [Investigations by the Guardian](https://www.theguardian.com/cities/2016/sep/20/aylesbury-estate-ruling-future-regeneration-sajid-javid) have shown how the Council as paying as little as £75k for a large (47m2) 1-bed flat, when equivalent ex-council properties in the area are selling for five times this amount.